DigiHold/DigiCommerce/readme.txt

 - Templates and themes
 - Digital subscriptions

-= What types of services can I offer? =
+= What types of services can I offer with the Pro version? =

-DigiCommerce supports a wide range of service-based businesses, including:
+DigiCommerce Pro supports a wide range of service-based businesses, including:
 - Hotel and accommodation bookings
 - Restaurant reservations
 - Spa and wellness appointments